Tonks89/RoboND-DeepLearning_Project/writeup.md

 workers = 2
 ```

-* Batch size: As stated [here](https://machinelearningmastery.com/gentle-introduction-mini-batch-gradient-descent-configure-batch-size/), usually the batch size is tuned with respect to computational architecture where the network will be executed (e.g. memory requirement of the GPU or CPU).
+* Batch size: As stated [here](https://machinelearningmastery.com/gentle-introduction-mini-batch-gradient-descent-configure-batch-size/), usually the batch size is tuned with respect to the computational architecture where the network will be executed (e.g. memory requirement of the GPU or CPU).
 I tried batch sizes from 32 to 128 with my first architecture, and the performance didn't change much, so I selected a batch size of 32.

 * Learning rate: I tried different learning rates, from 0.1 to 0.005.
 I noticed that as the learning rate decreased, the performance of the network increased.
 I selected a learning rate of 0.005 since it yielded a score above the required score (0.4).